Suttle Lake (Oregon): History

 Native Americans occupied the areas around Suttle Lake for perhaps 10,000 years before the first European pioneer found the lake and recorded its location.
 For centuries, Native Americans used trails over Santiam Pass to transit from the Willamette Valley to central Oregon.
 Suttle Lake offered a place to camp, fish, and gather berries just east of the summit.

 Suttle Lake was named in honor of John Settle, an American pioneer who settled in the Lebanon area of the Willamette Valley.
 Settle was an organizer and one of the principal investors in the Willamette Valley and Cascade Mountain Military Wagon Road, which was built in the mid-1860s, and also supervised some of the road construction.
 Settle found the lake that now bears his name in 1866 while on a hunting trip.
 While the lake is named for him, his last name was misspelled as "Suttle" when it was officially recorded.

 Suttle Lake became part of the Cascade Range Forest Reserve in 1898.
 The lake was managed as part of the reserve and then the Cascade National Forest until 1908, when the area was transferred to the newly formed Deschutes National Forest.

-In the 1920s, the United States Forest Service allowed some development at the lake, issuing special use permits for a church-sponsored summer camp, a lodge, and some small cabins.
+In the 1920s, the United States Forest Service allowed some development at the lake, issuing special use permits for a Methodist-sponsored summer camp, a lodge, and some small cabins.
 The Forest Service also built three public campgrounds along the lake shore.
 Today, Suttle Lake and the surrounding forest are part of the Sisters Ranger District, an administrative sub-division of the Deschutes National Forest.
 The lake's fishery is managed by the Oregon Department of Fish and Wildlife.

 Watershed

 Suttle Lake is located on the east side of the Cascade Range in central Oregon, 5 mi east of Santiam Pass.
 Most of the lake water comes from groundwater seepage.
-Link Creek is the only year around tributary flowing into the lake.
+Link Creek is the only year-round tributary flowing into the lake.
 It drains into the west end of the lake, with water from Blue Lake.
 The lake's only outlet is Lake Creek, which begins at the east end of the lake, eventually flowing into the Metolius River near Camp Sherman, Oregon.

 The watershed that drains into Suttle Lake covers 21.3 sqmi.
 The watershed is covered by a mixed conifer forest that receives an average of 54 in to 80 in of precipitation annually.
 The primary tree species in the watershed are ponderosa pine, lodgepole pine, and jack pine along with Douglas-fir and other fir species.
 As a result, the watershed is normally covered by a dense forest canopy.
 However, a western spruce budworm infestation reached epidemic levels in 1993, defoliating large areas of the Suttle Lake watershed.
 In 2003, the forest around the lake was burned by the B&B Complex Fires.